zpz/zpz.github.io/_posts/2022-09-04-multiprocessing-with-conveniences.md

 [2022-09-04 21:51:14,664.664; DEBUG; mytest; main, 22] [MainProcess]  main debug
 ```

 I don't know what mechanism printed the two messages in the child process.
 Obviously they abide by the default level of `WARNING`, and the logging config in the main process has no effect in the child process.
+Remember, the worker does not need to be a small and simple function.
+It may call any amount of other code that produces useful logging.
+This loss of logging in multiprocessing is definitely **not OK**.

 Two solutions appear possible.
-The first is to send the main-process logging settings into the worker process and enact them there.
-The second is to sendthe worker-process logs into the main process and handle them there.
+The first is to send the main-process logging settings into the child process and enact them there.
+The second is to send the child-process logs back into the main process and handle them here.

 For the first option, I didn't research how to send and enact logging settings.
 But there are other difficulties.
-For example, if user has configured logs to be written to a file, how do we deal with file states in the worker process?
-What if there are multiple worker processes?
-What about the order of log messaged printed by multiple processes?
-Will the messaged be messed up, hijacked half-sentence as we have seen?
+For example, if user has configured logs to be written to a file, how do we deal with file states in the child process?
+What if there are multiple child processes?
+What about the order of log messages produced by multiple processes?
+Will the messages be messed up, hijacked half-sentence as we have fondly seen?
 Another example, suppose the user has configured logs to be sent to some remote service, and the handler involves credentials ans such, which have all been taken care of in the main process.
-How can we "send and enact" these settings in a worker process?
+How can we "send and enact" these settings in a child process?

 These make the first option an unlikely solution.
-So let's go with the second option.
+So let's go with the second one.
 I'm going to implement a general solution and then simply use it in the `SpawnProcess` above, while the solution is also usable independent of this `SpawnProcess`.

 The standard module `logging.handlers` has a `QueueHandler`, which places all logging messages in a queue.
-This is exactly what we need in the worker process!
+This is precisely what's needed in the child process!
-There's also `logging.handlers.QueueListener`, which appears to be the `QueueHandler` counterpart to be used in the main process.
-Unfortunately this class does not do all we need.
-We could customize it or roll out own.
+There's also a `logging.handlers.QueueListener`, which appears to be the counterpart to be used in the main process.
+Unfortunately, this class does not do all I need.
+I could customize `QueueListener` or roll my own.
-Since it's simple enough, we decided to roll out own.
+Since it's simple enough, I decided implement the main-process side from scratch.

 There are mainly three aspects to think about:

-- How to collect logging messages in the worker process.
+- How to collect logging messages in the child process.
 - How to handle the messages in the main process.
 - How to start/stop and hook things up.

 The high-level usage will be like this:

 1. In the main process, create an object (which contains a queue) and start it.
-2. Pass this object to the worker process.
+2. Pass this object to the child process.
-3. In the worker process, start it.
+3. In the child process, start it.

 That's it.
 User should not worry about anything else.
 In order to properly wrap up and clean up, we use the object in a context manager.
-Depending whether it's in the main process or the worker process, the behaviors differ.
-In order to tell whether it's in the main process or the worker process, we customize the pickling of the object---if being pickled, it's in the main process; if being un-pickled, it's in the worker process.
+The behavior of certain methods of the object depends on whether it's in the main process or the child process.
+In order to tell whether it's in the main or the child process, I customize the pickling of the object---if being pickled, it's in the main process; if being un-pickled, it's in the child process.
 Here we start:

 ```python
 class ProcessLogger: